/content/fplgp/us/en/northwest/clean-energy/net-metering/faq.html

 See the COG – 1 rate for more details.

 Previous interconnection agreements were cancelled upon the implementation of the current standard agreement.
 All existing interconnection customers of record, prior to Oct.
 1, 2008, should execute a new agreement with us.
-Get a new agreement.
+Apply for a new agreement.
 We don’t require a new application fee for existing customers who submit a new agreement for an existing system that has not been modified.

 For application questions, email us at netmetering@fpl.com.
 For technical, billing, or system generation questions, email us at netmeteringsupport@FPL.com.